Incubator Hedge Funds: Your Questions Answered

 An incubator fund is typically structured by forming two separate entities: (1) a limited partnership (LP) or a limited liability company (LLC) which will serve as the fund; and (2) a limited liability company (LLC) which will serve as the investment manager / general partner of the fund (or managing member if the fund is an LLC).
 The individual who is actually managing capital would typically serve as the managing member of the investment manager.
 This structure grants you and your investors limited personal liability, as well as beneficial tax treatment.
 This structure also enables you to easily transition the incubator fund into a full-fledged fund once you are ready.

 You can send out performance data to investors at anytime during incubation.
 It is our experience that managers typically incubate their funds for a period of 3 to 12 months prior to converting the fund to a full-fledged hedge fund.
-The longer the track record, the more attractive the investment will appear to prospective investors.
+The longer the track record, the more attractive the investment will appear to prospective hedge fund investors.

 Yes.
 Although you cannot market interests in the fund or accept capital from outside investors during the incubation period, you can begin gathering indications of interest through your personal network, friends and family (i.e., persons with whom you have a pre-existing relationship).
 Marketing the fund through general advertising or general solicitation is prohibited.
-In addition, holding yourself out publicly as an investment adviser is also generally prohibited, depending on your state of residence.
+In addition, holding yourself out publicly as an investment advisor is also generally prohibited, depending on your state of residence.

 How much does it cost to establish an incubator fund?